 Regions and states that put stay-at-home orders in place earliest will show the largest losses.
 So if your county or state was quick to shut down, your Results will be more dramatic than other areas.

-The first consideration when using the COVID 2020-Q2 Data is to remember that this is annualized based on what happened in the second quarter of 2020.
-The relatively normal first quarter is not represented in this dataset; it’s truly a look at the start of the pandemic.
+The first consideration when using the COVID 2020-Q2 or Q3 Data is to remember that this is annualized based on what happened in the second quarter of 2020.
+The relatively normal first quarter is not represented in this dataset; it’s truly a look at the start (and hopefully worst) of the pandemic.

-When comparing the 2018 data to the COVID 2020-Q2 Data, you will see vast changes.
-Remember we are looking at a full year of complete data in 2018 compared with only the annualized activity from the second quarter of 2020.
-One cannot attribute all of the differences between the COVID 2020-Q2 dataset and the 2018 dataset to the pandemic and associated government responses.
-The release of the 2019 data will also provide more insight about changes in the economy.
+When comparing the 2019 data to the COVID 2020-Q2 or Q3 Data, you will see vast changes.
+Remember we are looking at a full year of complete data in 2019 compared with only the annualized activity from the second or third quarters of 2020.
+One cannot attribute all of the differences between the COVID 2020-Q2 and Q3 datasets and the 2019 dataset to the pandemic and associated government responses.

 CAUTION WITH OCCUPATION DATA